h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 Across business and research, analysts seek to understand large collections of data with numeric and categorical values.
 Many entries in this table may be noisy or even missing altogether.
 Low rank models facilitate the understanding of tabular data by producing a condensed vector representation for every row and column in the data set.

-Specifically, given a data table A with m rows and n columns, a GLRM consists of a decomposition of A into numeric matrices X and Y. The matrix X has the same number of rows as A, but only a low, user-specified number of columns k.
-The matrix Y has k rows and number of columns d equal to the total dimension of the embedded features in A. For example, if A has 3 numeric columns and 1 categorical column with 4 distinct levels (e.g., red, yellow, blue and green), then Y will have 7 columns.
+Specifically, given a data table A with m rows and n columns, a GLRM consists of a decomposition of A into numeric matrices X and Y. The matrix X has the same number of rows as A, but only a small, user-specified number of columns k.
+The matrix Y has k rows and d columns, where d is equal to the total dimension of the embedded features in A. For example, if A has 4 numeric columns and 1 categorical column with 3 distinct levels (e.g., _setosa_, _versicolor_ and _virginica_), then Y will have 7 columns.
 When A contains only numeric features, the number of columns in A and Y will be identical.

 ![GLRM Matrix Decomposition](images/glrm_matrix_decomposition.png)

 Both X and Y have practical interpretations.
 Each row of Y is an archetypal feature formed from the columns of A, and each row of X corresponds to a row of A projected into this reduced feature space.
 We can approximately reconstruct A from the matrix product XY, which has rank k.
 The number k is chosen to be much less than both m and n: a typical value for 1 million rows and 2,000 columns of numeric data is k = 15.
-The smaller is k, the more compression we gain from our low rank representation.
+The smaller k is, the more compression we gain from our low rank representation.

 GLRMs are an extension of well-known matrix factorization methods such as Principal Components Analysis (PCA).
-While PCA is limited to numeric data, GLRMs can handle mixed numeric, categorical, ordinal, and Boolean data with an arbitrary number of missing values.
+While PCA is limited to numeric data, GLRMs can handle mixed numeric, categorical, ordinal and Boolean data with an arbitrary number of missing values.
 It allows the user to apply regularization to X and Y, imposing restrictions like non-negativity appropriate to a particular data science context.
-Thus, it is an extremely flexible approach to analyzing and interpreting heterogeneous data sets.
+Thus, it is an extremely flexible approach for analyzing and interpreting heterogeneous data sets.

 ## Why use Low Rank Models?

 - **Memory:** By saving only the X and Y matrices, we can significantly reduce the amount of memory required to store a large data set.
 A file that is 10 GB can be compressed down to 100 MB.
 When we need the original data again, we can reconstruct it on the fly from X and Y with minimal loss in accuracy.
 - **Speed:** We can use GLRM to compress data with high-dimensional, heterogeneous features into a few numeric columns.
 This leads to a huge speed-up in model-building and prediction, especially by machine learning algorithms that scale poorly with the size of the feature space.
 Below, we will see an example with 10x speed-up and no accuracy loss in deep learning.
-- **Feature Engineering:** The Y matrix represents the most important combinations of features from the training data.
+- **Feature Engineering:** The Y matrix represents the most important combination of features from the training data.
 These condensed features, called archetypes, can be analyzed, visualized and incorporated into various data science applications.
 - **Missing Data Imputation:** Reconstructing a data set from X and Y will automatically impute missing values.
 This imputation is accomplished by intelligently leveraging the information contained in the known values of each feature, as well as user-provided parameters such as the loss function.

 ## Example 1: Visualizing Walking Stances